We offer innovative solutions and value added services for metal recycling, reusing and reducing.

 The Group does not have a concrete dividend policy at present.
 The form, frequency and amount of dividends declared each year will take into consideration the Group's profit growth, cash position, positive cash flow generated from operations, projected capital requirements for business growth and other factors as the Board may deem appropriate.
-For FY2018, the Board has recommended a final dividend of 1.2 cents per share which is subject to shareholders' approval at the forthcoming AGM of the Company.
+The Board does not recommend any dividend for FY2019 on the basis that the Group has reported a loss in FY2019.

 CONDUCT OF SHAREHOLDER MEETINGS